publiccodenet/about/activities/organization/finance-updates/finance-update-february-2021.md

 ## Interim conclusion

 * Operational expenses can be funded for the next 16 months
-* There is a need to get inflow of cash through: Member contributions and philanthropic donations
+* There is a need to get inflow of cash through member contributions and philanthropic donations